 Thoughts like this and more kept me coming back to this wonderful graphic novel titled Daytripper by Fabio Moon and Gabriel Ba’.

-At around 250 pages, it’s not a long read, the story being brilliantly told more so through the gorgeous artwork of the twin brothers Fabio and Gabriel and the text guiding it.
+At around 250 pages, it’s not a long read, the story being brilliantly told more so through the gorgeous artwork of, the twin brothers, Fabio and Gabriel than text guiding it.
 The overarching premise leads with a writer named Bras’ de Olivia Domingos, who writes obituaries for a local paper in Brazil.
 The son of a well renown writer, he too wishes to make his mark, spending his free time on his own book hoping to establish a career as a novelist.
 The irony never escapes him that his day job includes capturing the end of stranger’s lives in a succinct obituary while his own story is just beginning.

 Attending a gala celebrating the career and life of his father, a man whom even as an adult he views as someone larger than life, the story takes a turn I quite frankly didn’t expect.
 So much so that I had to reread that chapter twice to ensure that I hadn’t missed a subtle hint at the direction it took.
 I honestly don’t want to divulge too much further into the narrative because I REALLY want people to experience this book for themselves.

 When I talk about media in my life that I gain inspiration from, this came to mind because of the masterful way the story and art combine to push forth such an endearing personal narrative.

 It’s one thing to write exactly what’s going on in a particular scene (Something that I still try to tone down on.
 I can be a bit too verbose).
 It’s another to literally express it simply through what the reader sees on the page.
 In recalling fond memories, the colors are bright and vibrant, an almost warm and inviting feeling literally dripping from the panels on each page.